netdata/netdata/packaging/installer/methods/kickstart.md

 ```

 Please note that to run it you will either need to have root privileges or run it with the user that is running the agent, more details on the [Connect an agent without root privileges](/claim/README.md#connect-an-agent-without-root-privileges) section.

+### Native packages

+We publish official DEB/RPM packages for a number of common Linux distributions as part of our releases and nightly
+builds.
+These packages are available for 64-bit x86 systems, and depending on the distribution and release may
+also be available for 32-bit x86, ARMv7, and AArch64 systems.
+These packages are the recommended installation
+method if available and will be used by default if possible for your system, allowing you to then handle updates
+of Netdata as part of your usual system update procedure.

+If you want to enforce the usage of native packages and have the installer return a failure if they are not available,
+you can do so by adding `--native-only` to the options you pass to the installer.

+### Static builds

+We publish pre-built static builds of Netdata for Linux systems.
+Currently, theseare published for 64-bit x86,
+ARMv7, and AArch64 hardware.
+These static builds are able to operate in a mostly self-contained manner, only
+requiring a POSIX compliant shell and a supported init system.
+These static builds install under `/opt/netdata`.
+If
+you are on a platform which we provide static builds for but do not provide native packages for, a static build
+will be used by default for installation.

+If you want to enforce the usage of a static build and have the installer return a failure if one is not available,
+you can do so by adding `--static-only` to the options you pass to the installer.

+### Local builds

+For systems which do not have available native packages or static builds, we support building Netdata locally on
+the system it will be installed on.
+When using this approach, the installer will attempt to install any required
+dependencies for building Netdata, though this may not always work correctly.

+If you want to enforce the usage of a local build (perhaps because you require a custom installation prefix,
+which is not supported with native packages or static builds), you can do so by adding `--build-only` to the
+options you pass to the installer.

+## Considerations for macOS

 ## Verify script integrity